farujifaruji-stack/Technical-support-portfolio/API Debugging Workflow/create-user/400-Bad request/troubleshooting-create-user-400.md

 2026-07-21T10:42:17Z ERROR Validation failed: firstName is required 2026-07-21T10:42:17Z INFO Response sent: 400 Bad Request
 ```
+From logs look like the first name is missing in the body request.

 3. Reviewed the request body sent to the API and confirmed that the required `firstName` field was missing.